realMoyosore/Novus-Wrist-Watch-Series-IV/README.md

 ---

-*Created for AltSchool Africa Assignment.*
+*Created for AltSchool Africa Project.*